mariadb-corporation/mariadb-connector-python/docs/source/constants.rst

   Constants are declared in mariadb.constants module.

-  For using constants of various types they have to be imported first:
+  For using constants of various types, they have to be imported first:

 .. code-block:: python